themimixcompany/nebula/README.md

 ### Engine

 The engine is implemented using Common Lisp, with [SBCL](http://sbcl.org) as the primary implementation.
-Currently, it contains the following modules:
+Currently, it contains the modules websocket and build.

-- websocket.lisp
-- build.lisp

 The websocket module is responsible for opening a two-way commmunication stream between itself and the outside world.
 In our case it creates a socket between the engine and the Electron application.
 The build module is used for producing standalone executables that the Electron component will spawn.

 ### Viewer